 Now entering my twilight years - fast-forward, in what feels like a relatively fulfilling life, I am left to ponder; reflecting on how I came to be and what it all means.

 Introduced to life’s ongoing hypocrisy early on.
 Always hidden behind a curtain of courtesy and good manners but fundamentally well intended.
 When Mom quietly left Dad in 1966, I was 10 and it was a shock but I adapted out of necessity.
-Having a younger brother made it all tolerable; David was my lifeline and my connection to reality for years.
-Without him I would have drifted into oblivion in my teens.
+Having a younger brother made it all tolerable.
 I knew for some time that Mom and Dad were unhappy and later figured out that they both had been unfaithful.
 Mom was a mess but at least she expressed it.
 Dad was a train wreck emotionally but concealed it; having been introduced to life in 1925 in Woodstock too, only growing up repressed during the great depression in the early ’30’s - second oldest in a large family; talking about it years later, after his 7th beer in Stoney Point where we lived with Agnes (her 8th); one of Dad’s early acquisitions.
 Apparently she was a fling he had early in his marriage to Mom.
 Ag was married too, having left her husband Earl and their kids, to be with Dad because well, marriage (and parenting) wasn’t all it was cracked up to be and this felt like a fresh new start … right?
 Wrong.
+Shit-show.

 Men came home late, drunk while their wives chain-smoked cigarettes and watched a fuzzy TV; their kids out vandalizing mailboxes.
 One of Dad’s big regrets was that he wasn’t able to get into a good union and wanted that for me, quietly confessing.
 In March 1973, I realized that getting out of Stoney Point was essential to my sanity and being 16 allowed me to move back to Woodstock with Mom and my step-father without my brother who I left behind alone.
 Dad always resented me for doing that - away again.
 Slipping out when he was at his new job, sitting on a bar stool at the Cooper Court Hotel in Belle River at 2pm, abandoned YET again.
 That resentment continued until he died in September 2002.
 I found out in 2005.